deepbag/react-grid-x/package/README.md

 ## Contributers

 We welcome contributions from the community!
 If you find a bug, have a feature request, or would like to contribute code, please open an issue or pull request on our GitHub repository. [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/deepbag/react-grid-x)

 <!-- https://contrib.rocks/preview?repo=angular%2Fangular-ja -->

 <a href="https://github.com/deepbag/react-grid-x/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=deepbag/react-grid-x" />
 </a>

+## Connect With Me

+If you have any feature requests, bug reports, or would like to discuss any improvements, feel free to get in touch with me through the following options:

+### GitHub Issues
+You can report bugs or request features by creating an issue in the [GitHub repository](https://github.com/deepbag/react-grid-x/issues).

+### Social Media
+Follow me on [LinkedIn](https://www.linkedin.com/in/deepbag) for updates or to connect.

 ## License